 The thousand years between 3500 BCE and 2500 BCE saw urban civilization spread across the Middle East, carried by long-distance trade.

 The economies of the two great civilizations of the Middle East – Ancient Egypt and Mesopotamia – were built upon irrigation systems needed to make the fertile soils of the Nile and Euphrates-Tigris river plains support large populations.
 However, being essentially mud, these river plains (especially Mesopotamia) offer precious little else other than good crops.
 They contain few minerals for metal and stone, trees for wood, and, away from the rivers, forage for too few sheep or goats for the required quantities of meat, skins, wool and diary produce.

 To bring in these things, the ancient Egyptians and Sumerians turned to trade on a scale never seen before in human history.

-For millennia, people had been using copper, a soft metal only useful for making jewellery and other decorations.
-Sometime around 3000 BC, the metal smiths of Mesopotamia developed bronze.
-This was much tougher than copper, and was ideal for armour and weapons, as well as for sculptures and building decorations.
+For millennia, people had been using copper, a soft metal only useful for making jewelry and other decorations.
+Sometime around 3000 BCE, the metal smiths of Mesopotamia developed bronze.
+This was much tougher than copper, and was ideal for armor and weapons, as well as for sculptures and building decorations.
 It was strong enough for farming tools, but was far too expensive, so farmers continued to make do with stone and wood implements.